tracker code

 The inactivation solution depends on the medium, environment, hazard source, presence of people or animals, temperature, humidity, bio-load (viral load), exposure time and target microbe that one seeks to eradicate.

-Our UV-C antiviral air treatment solutions were rapidly and successfully deployed during the first SARS crisis in 2003 for hospitals, environments which are amongst the highest infection risk settings.
-While it has similarities to SARS, COVID-19 is even easier to destroy with UV-C, whether in the air or on surfaces, making UV-C a highly effective tool to prevent transmission and protect health.
+Our GUV antiviral air treatment solutions were rapidly and successfully deployed during the first SARS crisis in 2003 for hospitals, environments which are amongst the highest infection risk settings.

 Is GUV tried, tested, proven and endorsed?

-UV-C has been used for more than a hundred years to treat and prevent contagious diseases and there is a wealth of evidence going back decades to demonstrate UV-C efficacy in the inactivation and destruction of all known microorganisms.
+GUV has been used for more than a hundred years to treat and prevent contagious diseases and there is a wealth of evidence going back decades to demonstrate GUV efficacy in the inactivation and destruction of all known microorganisms.
 These include highly contagious airborne viruses including COVID-19.

 Airborne Transmission of Covid-19